debdootpro9804/Documind-Enterprise-Grade-RAG/README.md

 ## What is DocuMind

-DocuMind is a production-grade multi-user platform that lets people upload documents and chat with them using AI.
+DocuMind is a multi-user platform that lets people upload documents and chat with them using AI.
 Unlike simple RAG tutorials, this is built with the full stack a real product needs — authentication, vector search, streaming responses, caching, rate limiting, LLM failover, and image understanding.

 **The problem it solves:** Reading through large documents to find specific information is slow and inefficient.
 DocuMind lets you ask plain English questions and get precise, cited answers in seconds.